alehono/PSSR.jl/README.md

 ## How to use

 Download and extract the files in a directory.
-Using the #function#
+Using the function

+`<addr>` element here instead.